Agastya-27/Drive-AI/README.md

 # Drive AI

-A complete Warning System for Drivers using Artificial Intelligence and Computer Vision.

-## Project Description

 Drive AI is a complete Warning System for Drivers that uses Artificial Intelligence and Computer Vision.

 ### Lane Change Detection